Thanks to Grandma's old fashioned layer cake recipes, you can bake beautiful celebration cakes that will delight your family and friends.

 They make a delicious change from modern cakes, especially the predictable store-bought kind that all taste similar.
 You cannot beat the baked-in goodness and flavor of a homemade cake.

 Mom's Recipe Scrapbooks (c.
 1920s)

-Now here's an old fashioned layer cake recipe for those times when you really want to impress.
+Now here's an old fashioned layer cake recipe for those special times when you really want to impress.

 3 cup sifted cake flour